-Bitcoin investing has become very popular recently, especially since many brokers are listing Bitcoin, Litecoin, Dash and Ripple as available assets.
+Crypto investing has become very popular recently, especially since many brokers are listing Bitcoin, Litecoin, Dash and Ripple as available assets.

-How To Compare Bitcoin Brokers
+How To Compare Crypto Brokers

 Here is a quick checklist of items to compare between bitcoin brokers.

-- Verify the Bitcoin broker is licensed.
+- Verify the Crypto / Bitcoin broker is actually licensed and regulated.

 - Signup for their Free demo account.